David Reuteler

 • In charge of transitioning the source control system to CVS.

-• Integrated 3rd party software into a NAS box product.
+• Integrated 3rd party software into a NAS product.

 • Assisted in the system administration of a large Linux QA test bed (many hundreds of machines) and in the writing of UNIX tools to automate the process.